hersche/LaraTube/README.md

 - webtorrent is removed. skeletton is still included, but with websockets as dependency, it made issues
 - some sass-styling was converted to classic css in order to get a rid of sass-dependency (which breaks with newer node-versions)
 - migrate & seeding was tested and with everything above in mind, it showed me the correct UI - not tested any further for now.
+- you can import now files which are in `public/uploads/medias` with the command `php artisan import:medias`.
+The command is very rudimentary and should be extended.

 Have fun!